NobodyExpectsTheSpanishInquisition/SymfonyApplications/readme.md

 **TypeHints**
 - DeclareStrictTypes

-Example file with prepared configuration can be found in ./config/phpcs.xml.example
+Example file with prepared configuration can be found in **./config/phpcs.xml.example**

+### phpstan

+To ensure higher code quality was used phpstan on level 9.

+#### Execution

+`` vendor/bin/phpstan `` - Run phpstan analysis

+`` vendor/bin/phpstan --generate-baseline`` - ignore found errors and put them to baseline file.

+Example file with phpstan configuration can be found in **./config/phpstan.neon.example**